Umbrella companies size up Swedish Derogation model

-And the AWR guidance reinforces this coupling, indicating that both recruitment agencies and umbrella companies are responsible for ensuring the rights afforded under the AWR to the worker are not breached.
+And the AWR guidance reinforces this coupling, indicating that both recruitment agencies and umbrella companies are responsible for ensuring that the rights afforded under the AWR to the worker are not breached.

 Not forgetting the end-users, one umbrella company said that actually “all partners in the supply chain for temporary labour need to come together” to make an assessment of each worker’s status under the AWR, where the SDM is used.

-Parasol added: “Hirers will also need to ensure that the agencies and umbrella companies they are working with have the financial strength to honour the ‘non-assignment’ payment obligation.”
+The umbrella, Parasol, added: “Hirers will also need to ensure that the agencies and umbrella companies they are working with have the financial strength to honour the ‘non-assignment’ payment obligation.”